voxpupuli/puppet-hiera/README.md

   This is useful for configuring backend-specific parameters.
   Default: `''`
 * `keysdir`
   Directory for hiera to manage for eyaml keys.
+This is the path where /keys should be managed not the full path to the /keys directory.
   Default: `$confdir/keys`
 * `puppet_conf_manage`
   Whether to manage the puppet.conf `hiera_config` value or not.